hubotio/hubot/docs/README.md

 Hubot will print useful logging information to standard output window by default, and the default log level is set to 'info'.

-While you may change the log level by a global variable `HUBOT_LOG_LEVEL`, the value could be one of the following depending on your requirement:
+While you may change the log level by a global variable `HUBOT_LOG_LEVEL` or command line option `--log-level` or `-p`, the value could be one of the following depending on your requirement:

 - emergency
 - alert